simonmichael/hledger/hledger/hledger.m4.md

 It is explained more in [Lot reporting](#lot-reporting).

 "Cost basis" sounds like the "cost" described above, but they are distinct concepts.
-Cost basis is the original cost of an investment, together with its original acquisition date.
+Cost basis is the original cost of an investment, together with its acquisition date, and perhaps an intra-day time or sequence number.
 Calculating capital gain or loss from the sale of investments often requires keeping track of cost basis.
 So when purchasing an investment, we can note its cost basis (or part of it, letting hledger infer the rest) in {curly braces} after the amount.
 And we can use the same notation when transferring or selling it.